Pavanjain1996/Shop-Nex/readme.md

 ### Postman Collection

 - This project also includes a postman collection to execute all different kind of functionalities.
-The collection can be imported into postman and requests can be made.
-- Make sure to register a new user and perform all operations through that user, because existing parameters can be stale.

 ---